arkadye/NowWeNomic/judgement_archives.md

 Comments: Quoting from 211: "Players whose proposals are adopted shall receive a random number of points in the range 1-10 inclusive.
 Players whose proposals are not adopted shall lose 10 points."

 Use of the term "players" over  "a player" can grammatically refer to multiple players.
 Similarly in rule 204: "Only Voters may make proposals" the language does not use a singular noun, and therefore it would be valid to have multiple voters making a single proposal.

+**CFJ-03**

+Called by: @h2g2_researcher (speaker)

+Judge: @silverlava (voter, chosen randomly)

+Statement to be judged:

+> A single proposal may create, amend, or repeal multiple rules.

+Judgement: FALSE

+Rule 105 states that a rule change is defined as the enactment, repeal, or amendment of a mutable rule.

+“A mutable rule” is singular.
+Therefore, each proposal can only affect one rule.

+If this were to be judged true, and a proposal that amends multiple rules were to pass, then according to rule 109, both amended rules would receive the number of the proposal.

+Having two rules with the same number would be confusing and annoying to work with.